Setup

 Note that because the star is a concave shape it can't have a polygon collider.

 Note that closed chain colliders aren't so good at being dynamic colliders.
-This is a limitation of the Box2D physics engine that p5play uses.

-Custom draw
+Custom Draw

 Sometimes you won't be able to use pre-drawn animations to get the kind of visual effect you want for a sprite in motion.